maieryo/maieryo.github.io/_pages/coffee.md

 layout: archive
 ---

 Most of my free time (other than work) involves brewing and enjoing coffee.
 I keep a record of coffee I've had to this date (since January 30, 2025).
+Not all of them but ones I thought would be noteworthy (for my reminiscence).

 ---